Christopher Tunnard: Landscape architecture and garden design

 One of Tunnard's main projects was Chermayeff's Bentley Wood in Halland Sussex in 1928.
 This project was shown in Architectural Review and his book Gardens in the Modern Landscape.
 In describing the gardens surrounding the building, Tunnard refers to them as to being in perfect harmony.
 The thinning of the trees left shaded lawn that gradually led up to the house and left room for daffodils and evergreens.
 It is not a formal garden.
 The trees are formed in relation to the house in groups or by themselves.
 This is a concept that Tunnard describes as "letting space flow by breaking down division between usable areas and incidentally increasing their usability."

 Another of Tunnard's projects was at Galby Leicestershire House, in collaboration with architect Raymond McGrath.
 The building materials for the house were chosen to fit in with the scenery.
 For example, some remnants of the former great estates of Beaudesert were used to build the new building.
-In addition, Tunnard wanted the garden to be interpreted as a link between the house and the open landscape, than merely as a formal garden.
+In addition, Tunnard wanted the garden to be interpreted as a link between the house and the open landscape, not merely as a formal garden.